 An important note about places you might go for college dorm shopping.
 Do not, I repeat, do not shop off the store’s list.
-Yes, these store lists tend to include what a freshman needs to bring to college, to be sure.
+Yes, these store lists tend to include what college students need to bring to college, to be sure.

 Don’t take any chances.
 Instead, have your child contact their college’s housing department and get the official college dorm shopping list from them.